jostsalathe/focan-uart/protocolAnalysis/README.md

 ## General protocol description

-The communication uses full duplex UART at `TODO` V logic level running at 9600 baud.
+The communication works with full duplex UART at about 3.5 V logic level running at 9600 baud.

-The pinout can be acquired from the *DU*s [user manual](./doc/2022-06-29%20Focan%20GZ-3%20user%20manual.pdf).

 As long as the *DU* is turned on, it will send a data frame to the *MCU* via the TX signal roughly every 0.1 seconds.
 The *MCU* will then reply to that via the RX signal.